hmdshariati/laravel-modules-multimix/README.md

 #### A demo for a purposal for nwidart/laravel-modules and laravel-multimix

-The purpose is to have multi frontend scaffolding pipelines, one per module, all from project root
+The purpose is to have multi frontend scaffolding pipelines, one per module, all of it from project root

 If you have been building apps with a considerate high ammount of "areas", concerns and/or using different frontend dependencies, you know what I'm talking about.

+This implementation approach is combining nWidart/laravel-modules and  fandogh/laravel-multimix

+Implementation keypoints:

+- Multiple frontend asset pipelines (webpack.mix.js)

+- Multiple manifest.json files (one per module)

 This will be as easy as